SSDP-Dev/flask-cat/README.md

 - Automate points to Master List and/or NationBuilder
 - Consistent login reqs across pages
 - Learn D3 and use it to render cool stats and stuff
+- Added Flask-SSLify requirement.
+May need to add that in setup instructions
+- Clean up the database that we ship with, figure out good way to distribute venv, etc.